Donald Duck: Voice

 The character is known for possessing an only partly intelligible voice, developed by Donald's original performer, Clarence Nash.
-During an interview, Tony Anselmo revealed that “Most people believe that Donald’s voice is done squeezing air through the cheek, that is not true.
-I can’t reveal how it’s actually done, but it is definitely not done by squeezing air through the cheek.
-The Hanna Barbara character ‘Yakky Doodle’ is done that way.
+During an interview, Tony Anselmo revealed that "Most people believe that Donald's voice is done squeezing air through the cheek, that is not true.
+I can't reveal how it's actually done, but it is definitely not done by squeezing air through the cheek.
+The Hanna-Barbera character 'Yakky Doodle' is done that way.
 Donald Duck is not."
 Nash reputedly originally developed the voice as that of a "nervous baby goat" before Walt Disney interpreted it as sounding like a duck.